MaimunaSun/Fitness-Tracking-Application/README.md

 # Fitness-Tracking-Application
-Mobile Activity Recognition App (Java, Android)
-This project is a privacy-focused fitness tracking app developed in Java for Android.
-It uses an on-device machine learning model to recognize user activities (e.g., walking, jogging, sitting) based on accelerometer sensor data—removing the need for expensive wearables or cloud processing.
+This project is a privacy-focused fitness tracking application developed in Java for Android devices.
+It performs on-device activity recognition using accelerometer sensor data, removing the need for costly wearables or cloud-based computation.
+By processing data locally, the app ensures user privacy while reducing infrastructure costs and dependency on internet connectivity.

- Key Features
-On-Device Machine Learning:
-Activity classification performed locally using accelerometer data (collected at 20Hz in overlapping 5-second windows), ensuring data privacy and offline functionality.

-Real-Time Data Pipeline:
-Built an end-to-end pipeline in Java to:

-Stream and preprocess sensor data

-Extract relevant features

-Classify activities with the deployed model

-Store predictions in a local SQLite database via Room ORM

-User Interface & Insights:

-Real-time activity log with timestamps

-Actionable fitness insights such as:

-Total active/inactive time

-Estimated calories burned

-Insights update dynamically based on activity data and user profile changes

-Architecture & Design:
-Utilized Android Architecture Components (ViewModel, LiveData, Repository Pattern) for a robust, maintainable, and testable design.
+The application is built using Android Architecture Components, including ViewModel, LiveData, and Room ORM, to promote a robust, modular, and maintainable architecture.
+Accelerometer data is collected at a frequency of 20Hz in overlapping 5-second windows.
+A real-time data pipeline was developed to handle the full lifecycle: from acquiring and preprocessing sensor data, extracting relevant features, classifying the activity using a machine learning model, and storing the predicted activity labels in a local SQLite database using Room.

+The detected activity (e.g., walking, jogging, sitting) is logged in the background and displayed in real time on a user-friendly interface.
+The ViewModel ensures that activity logs with timestamps are reflected immediately in the UI.
+The app also provides personalized insights such as total active and inactive time and estimated calories burned.
+These insights are computed based on both the activity data and the user's profile information.
+When a user updates their profile, all insights are recalculated accordingly.

+To support ethical data governance, the app ensures compliance with the Protection of Personal Information (POPI) Act by keeping all user data on-device and implementing responsible AI practices in the handling, storage, and processing of activity data.
+Privacy and security were core design principles throughout the development process.

-Room ORM simplifies database access by mapping SQLite tables to Java objects.
+The use of Room ORM simplifies database operations by mapping SQLite tables to Java objects, allowing for clean and efficient data access.
+Overall, the app demonstrates a complete on-device machine learning pipeline for mobile activity recognition, with a focus on performance, privacy, and ethical data handling.

-📱 Tech Stack
-Java

-Android SDK

-Room ORM

-SQLite

-MVVM Architecture

-Machine Learning Model (integrated & deployed on-device)